mkffl/mkffl.github.io/_posts/2020-05-26-Expectation-maximization-part-1.markdown

 Unfortunately, the aggregator logs do not break down the data by delivery company, which can thus be thought of as latent variables.
-This is an example where going from a single to a mixture of distribution model can help model the underling process more accurately.
+This is an example where going from a single to a mixture of distribution model can help capture the underling process more accurately.

 Expectation Maximization (EM) can be used here to estimate models with latent variables.
 To understand the strengths of EM,